-24.1 The association is not required to appoint an auditor except if required by the Electoral Act.
-The auditor has power at any time to call for the production of all books, accounts and other documents relating to the affairs of the association.

-24.2 An auditor may be appointed at each annual general meeting as the association's auditor for the following financial year.
-If the annual general meeting appoints an auditor, any vacancy occurring during the year in the office of auditor must be filled by the management committee.
+- 24.1 The Party is not required to appoint an auditor except if required by the Electoral Act.
+The auditor has power at any time to call for the production of all books, accounts and other documents relating to the affairs of the Party. - 24.2 An auditor may be appointed at each Annual General Meeting as the Party's auditor for the following financial year.
+If the Annual General Meeting appoints an auditor, any vacancy occurring during the year in the office of auditor must be filled by the Management Committee.